14th Street/Eighth Avenue station: BMT Canarsie Line platform

-Eighth Avenue uses a single island platform with two tracks which are designated officially as Q1 and Q2.
-Originally, they were named QW1 and QW2 since Eighth Avenue was a western extension of the Canarsie Line, but the line has been re-chained as Q. Eighth Avenue is the zero-point of the Canarsie Line's chaining, that is, it is the starting point of all distances on the line.
+Eighth Avenue uses a single island platform with two tracks.
+The platform is approximately 545 ft long and can fit nine 60 ft cars.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 The tracks end at bumper blocks just past the west end of the platform.
+There are double crossovers east of the Eighth Avenue station, allowing terminating trains to access either track.
+Until automated train operation was implemented on the Canarsie Line in the 2010s, the switches were several hundred feet away from the end of the platform, and westbound trains were forced to enter the station extremely slowly.

 The station was originally decorated in a more IND style than the rest of the Canarsie Line, which was built by the BMT.
 The original tile band was a two-tone ultramarine blue with "8th Av" captions.
 However, a 1999 renovation subsequently removed the IND style and replaced it with the BMT quilt-like tile pattern that exists on all other subway stations on the BMT Canarsie Line.
-The current tile color scheme is white with red stripes and mosaics held in beige and tan, with a pattern of red, yellow, green and off-white in the center.
+The current tile color scheme is white with red stripes and mosaics held in beige and tan, with a pattern of red, yellow, green, and off-white in the center.
 To signify the station's location, there are small "8" decorations set in teal-green hexagons, as found in other stations on the line.